michele-bc/michele-bc.github.io/_pages/about.md

 <div align="justify">

-I am an Astrophysics PhD candidate at Universidade Federal do Rio Grande do Sul.
+I am a postdoctoral researcher at Universidade de São Paulo.
 I work with trying to understand the interplay between Active Galactic Nuclei activity and circumnuclear star formation via near-infrared spectral synthesis.
 But I am also very interested in the Extragalactic/Galactic interface to better understand the observational and theoretical constraints underlying the spectral synthesis.

 </div>